 If you need the broader step order before narrowing into this finish, start with the full Korean Skincare Routine Guide.
 That hub explains the structure this glass skin routine depends on.

-Why does hydration layering matter more than heavy shine
+Why hydration layering comes before heavy shine

 Glass skin is often misunderstood as a dewy topcoat effect, but heavy shine alone rarely looks healthy.
 The better version comes from thinner layers that help the skin stay comfortably hydrated from underneath.
 Toners, essences, or lightweight serums can work well here when each layer has a reason to be there and the skin still feels breathable.